Apply for Financial Aid – 2022-2023

 The Financial Aid Office aims to make applying for financial aid as seamless as possible.
-For questions related to student eligibility, please visit our Financial Aid Fact Sheet.
 Follow these easy steps to apply:

-STEP 1 – FASFA (Required for Applicants, Newly Admitted, and Continuing Students)
+STEP 1 – FAFSA (Required for Applicants, Newly Admitted, and Continuing Students)

 Complete the 2022-23 Free Application for Federal Student Aid (FAFSA).
 You must include the Federal School Code of E00475 on your FAFSA.
 In order to complete the FAFSA, you will need an FSA ID.
 You can complete a Free Application for Federal Student Aid (FAFSA) prior to being admitted.
 The FAFSA can be completed prior to or after being admitted to the university.